agusev/mastermind/README.md

 <li>
 The next step was to work on the authentification process.<br>
-First, I created routes and database queries, which uses <code>express-session</code> to store information about the user.<br>
+First, I created routes and database queries, which use <code>express-session</code> to store information about the user.<br>

 *code structure:*